This post may contain affiliate links.

 For other Kuching accommodation, look here, it’s all very affordable.

-The people of Kuching are so nice, so friendly, it’s noticeable.
+The people of Kuching are so nice and so friendly that it’s noticeable.
 It’s safe and quiet, gentle and calm.
 There is something special about Kuching.

 We flew to Kuching from KL on AirAsia, it’s a short flight about 1 hour 20 minutes and cost us under $100 each.